 Example quote with signal phrase: Russia sees the world as changed.
 As such, the 2013 Concept of the Foreign Policy of the Russian Federation states, "International relations are in the process of transition, the essence of which is the creation of a polycentric system of international relations."
+87

 3. Overuse of quotations: Overusing quotes can be distracting to your reader and may add unnecessary text to your paper.
-Below is an example:
+On the following page is an example.

 Example: In acknowledging that deep strike operations were to become the main tenet of future war, the relevance of uninterrupted logistics sustainment throughout the entire operation was dependent on two things.
-N. E. Varfolomeev, the first Chair of Operational Art at the Soviet Military Academy, recognized that first, deep and rapid pursuit required the use of "successive deep operations," which Varfolomeev called "the zig-zags of a whole series of operations successively developed one upon the other, logically connected and linked together by the common final objective."76 Second, that zig-zagging process in turn depended on, as Varfolomeev envisioned, the "successful struggle against the consequences of the attendant operational exhaustion."77 Kipp then states, "Logistics, the unity of front and rear as an organizational problem, thus assumed critical importance as an aspect of operational art."78 In acknowledging the criticality of logistics planning as a mainstay in operational art, the Soviet Military Academy insisted that its officers plan and apply the tenants of operational art through "actual operational-scale wargaming" vice formal lectures and specialized studies.
-79 Additionally, Kipp explains, "Each student was expected to apply norms and do calculations that the members of front and army staffs had to do in preparing for an operation."80
+N. E. Varfolomeev, the first Chair of Operational Art at the Soviet Military Academy, recognized that first, deep and rapid pursuit required the use of "successive deep operations," which Varfolomeev called "the zig-zags of a whole series of operations successively developed one upon the other, logically connected and linked together by the common final objective."88 Second, that zig-zagging process in turn depended on, as Varfolomeev envisioned, the "successful struggle against the consequences of the attendant operational exhaustion."89 Kipp then states, "Logistics, the unity of front and rear as an organizational problem, thus assumed critical importance as an aspect of operational art."90 In acknowledging the criticality of logistics planning as a mainstay in operational art, the Soviet Military Academy insisted that its officers plan and apply the tenets of operational art through "actual operational-scale wargaming" vice formal lectures and specialized studies.
+91 Additionally, Kipp explains, "Each student was expected to apply norms and do calculations that the members of front and army staffs had to do in preparing for an operation."92

-While this student writer has clearly done his research, he likely needs to rewrite the paragraph so the reader will understand the writer's analysis in his own words.
-While integrating the ideas from his sources is important, using the exact language from the sources proves to be confusing and distracting to the reader.
-This paragraph would be more effective in conveying the author's ideas if it included paraphrases and summaries of the source's main points instead of presenting so many direct quotations.
+While this writer has clearly collected a lot of research, he or she likely needs to rewrite the paragraph to include more analysis.
+This will mean putting that analysis and some of the facts that are cited into the author's own words.
+While integrating the ideas from these sources is important, using the exact language from all of the sources could be confusing and distracting to the reader.
+This paragraph would be more effective in conveying the author's ideas if it included paraphrases and summaries of the sources' main points instead of presenting so many direct quotations.